minprog/app-studio/30 Android/35 Persistence/10 Content.md

 - Per-activity: `getPreferences()`
 - Per-app: `getSharedPreferences()`

 Use `getPreferences()` for storing information that is specific to one single `Activity`.
-The other one, `getSharedPreferences()` is used to store information that might be used in multiple activities.
+The other one, `getSharedPreferences()`, is used to store information that might be used in multiple activities.
 For example, a *user id* may be needed in many activities to request user information from a server.

 To save preferences, you'll need to open an `Editor` object: